schitresh/software_development/frameworks/react/12_unnecessary_effects_2.md

 - It’s better to calculate what you can during rendering
   - And adjust the state in the event handler
   - If you implement a way to view game history
-    - You can set do so without triggering the Effect chain that adjusts every other value
+    - You can do so without triggering the Effect chain that adjusts every other value
     - If you need to reuse logic, you can extract the event handler function
 - In some cases, you can’t calculate the next state directly in the event handler
   - E.g imagine a form with multiple dropdowns